SDawson777/jars-cms/docs/ARCHITECTURE.md

 - Themes are stored as `themeConfig` documents in Sanity and include colors, typography, and `logo` (image reference).
 The server persists canonical Sanity asset references (asset id) and `logo.alt` for accessibility.
 - Themes are stored as `themeConfig` documents in Sanity and include colors, typography, and `logo` (image reference).
 Each `themeConfig` can be brand-level or a store-level override.
 The server persists canonical Sanity asset references (asset id) and `logo.alt` for accessibility.
 - The theme engine resolves configuration using the precedence: store-level override -> brand-level theme -> global default (no brand/store).
 The `/content/theme` endpoint returns a flattened contract designed for multi-frontend consumption (mobile, web, kiosks).
 - The Admin SPA uploads logos using a multipart-first strategy with a JSON dataURL fallback so environments without `multer` still work.
+Uploads are validated server- and client-side for file type (PNG/JPG/SVG/WebP) and size (`MAX_LOGO_BYTES`, defaults to 2 MB) to enforce branding policies.

 ## Live Retail Intelligence Dashboard

 - The Admin Dashboard aggregates content metrics, per-store engagement, top content, and product demand signals.
-It's powered by the analytics subsystem and can be extended to show custom KPIs.
+It's powered by the analytics subsystem and now hydrates directly from `/api/admin/analytics/overview`, showing cache status and day-over-day deltas for top-demand products out of the box.

 ## Compliance automation